kirubhel/kirubhel/README.md

 📍 DAFTech Social ICT Solutions | Addis Ababa, Ethiopia 📅 Dec 2024 – Present (3 months)

-As a Temporary Project Manager at DAFTech Social ICT Solutions, I have been responsible for overseeing project planning, execution, and delivery within defined timelines.
-My role involves coordinating cross-functional teams, managing resources, and ensuring alignment with client expectations.
-This opportunity has allowed me to enhance my leadership and organizational skills while driving successful project outcomes in a dynamic environment.

 Lead Backend Developer
 📍 DAFTech Social ICT Solutions | Addis Ababa, Ethiopia 📅 Jan 2024 – Present (1 year 2 months)

-As a Lead Backend Developer, I oversee the design, development, and optimization of scalable backend systems.
-My role involves leading a team of developers, architecting efficient solutions, and ensuring the seamless integration of services.
-I work extensively with modern technologies to build robust APIs, manage databases, and enhance system performance.
-These responsibilities have allowed me to refine my technical expertise and leadership skills while delivering impactful solutions across diverse projects.

 Skills: C# · .NET Core · Node.js

 Full-Stack Developer
 📍 DAFTech Social ICT Solutions | Addis Ababa, Ethiopia 📅 Jan 2022 – Jan 2024 (2 years 1 month)

-As a Full Stack Developer, I have been involved in building robust web applications using C# and .NET Core for backend development, alongside Node.js for scalable server-side solutions.
-On the frontend, I have worked with Angular and React to create responsive and user-friendly interfaces.
-These experiences have provided me with a solid foundation in full stack development and the ability to contribute effectively to end-to-end project implementations.

 Skills: C# · .NET Core · Node.js · Angular · React.js

 Junior Backend Developer
 📍 DAFTech Social ICT Solutions | Addis Ababa, Ethiopia 📅 Sep 2021 – Jan 2022 (5 months)

-As a Junior Backend Developer, I contributed to various projects by assisting in the development of backend systems and ensuring efficient database integration.
-These experiences helped me build a strong foundation in backend development and database design while learning and growing through hands-on project involvement.

 Skills: Database Design · Web Development · Software Development · Mobile Application Development · C# · .NET Core

 Junior Frontend Developer
 📍 DAFTech Social ICT Solutions | Addis Ababa, Ethiopia 📅 Feb 2021 – Sep 2021 (8 months)

-As a Junior Frontend Developer, I worked on creating dynamic and user-friendly web applications using AngularJS and ReactJS.
-My role involved developing responsive user interfaces and ensuring seamless integration with backend systems.
-These experiences strengthened my skills in frontend development while gaining valuable hands-on experience with modern JavaScript frameworks.

 Skills: AngularJS · React.js